 A problem of hierarchical access control therefore clearly arises.
 The solution to such a problem is additionally complicated by the resource limitation of some WSN installations.
-In this paper we present a hierarchical access control scheme for wireless sensor data.
+In this paper we present an hierarchical access control scheme for wireless sensor data.
 Access control is enforced using cryptography: sensors encrypt data prior to its transmission, thus embedding access control right at the source.
 Thanks to the key generation mechanism, multiple consumers, with different access rights, converge on the same decryption key if their privileges are sufficient.
 The presented protocol achieves two very desirable goals for WSNs: it does not use complex operations and it does not require any interaction between the different nodes and the different data consumers.

 The rest of the paper is organized as follows.
-Section 2 states the problem.
-Section 3 presents the state of the art in related areas.
-Our access control scheme is presented in Section 4.
-Section 5 and 6 analyse the security of the scheme.
-Section 7 gives conclusions.
+Section II states the problem.
+Section III presents the state of the art in related areas.
+Our access control scheme is presented in Section IV.
+Section V analyses the security of the scheme.
+Section VI gives conclusions.